evgenii-brovkin/ds-base-course/basic_engineering.md

 ## Introduction

-In this module we cover data science toolset and basics needed to complete the course.
+In this module, we cover data science toolset and basics needed to complete the course.
 We start with Python distribution and installation of one.
 Then briefly go through the language and frequently used packages.
 After that learn what is and how to use Jupyter Notebook and one of its variations - the Google Colab.
 You can skip any part, if you feel confident about it, or return to some pages when you need to later in the course.

 ## Python distribution and package managers
 ### Anaconda